10.4 Quality and innovation in youth work

 - Help Line 1410 offered by the Youth Board of Cyprus.
 This is the first Help Line which has operated in Cyprus since 1990.
 It is dialled by people in search for responsible answers on daily life matters, but also on more complex issues such as addictive substances, family relationships, peer relationships, school bullying, stress, depression, grief etc.

 - E-Counselling offered by the Youth Board of Cyprus.
 E-Counselling is the web-site of 1410 Service.
 It handles the same issues and follows the same principles and professional deontology.
 What differs is the counselling process.
-Instead of talking on the phone, youth can chat with a counselor through your pc or smart phone.
-E-Counselling counselors handle all the cases with confidentiality and professionalism, regardless of gender, origin, ethnicity, age or sexual orientation, as done on 1410 Help Line.
+Instead of talking on the phone, youth can chat with a counsellor through their pc or smart phone.
+E-Counselling counsellors handle all the cases with confidentiality and professionalism, regardless of gender, origin, ethnicity, age or sexual orientation, as done on 1410 Help Line.
 The conversation with the counsellor through the software is confidential and no one else has access to it.

 - Youth Information Centres: The Youth Information Centres (YIC) operate along the standards of Youth Information Centres of Europe and the guidelines of the European Youth and Information Counselling Agency (ERYICA).
 The main purpose of the centres is to provide general information on a wide range of youth related issues in a comfortable, modern and friendly environment.
 YIC offer information and guidance on the Youth Board of Cyprus’ programmes and services, information about workshops and other recreational, social and sports events and about European opportunities for young people.
 This information sharing takes the shape of an offline counselling which then leads to further online research and communication.